Kata Bella Logo

 Lanna Square

 Still in the Old City area, there’s this outdoor food court – a good starting point for beginners, hehe.
 Why beginners?
-Because it’s more geared towards tourists; prices are slightly higher, and the food selection is more international, not just Thai.
+Because I feel like it’s more geared towards tourists; prices are slightly higher, and the food selection is more international, not just Thai.
 You’ll find everything from Japanese dishes and Western comfort food like beef brisket and loaded fries, to ice cream.
 There’s even Burmese cuisine I’ve never tried before.
 There’s also live music on the front stage, which adds a nice atmosphere.
-It’s usually busy, but in a comfortable way – not too hectic and not overly loud.
+It’s usually busy, but in a comfortable way – not too hectic and not overly loud (perfect for millenials, hehe).
 It does get a bit quieter when the Chiang Mai Walking Street market is on.

 🍜 Food and drink highlights: prawn pad see ew from Thai Taste, black sesame mochi, chicken satay